 to enable, which closes the previously opened transaction and commits the changed variables.

-Please note that successful top-level strategies call further predefined methods for updating the common knowledge and enactment as we describe in Section 2.1.5.
+Please note that successful top-level strategies call further predefined rules for updating the common knowledge and enactment as we describe in Section 2.1.5.

 Example: